The ultimate guide to robots.txt

 WordPress robots.txt

-We have an entire article on how best to setup your robots.txt for WordPress.
+We have an article on how best to setup your robots.txt for WordPress.
 Don’t forget you can edit your site’s robots.txt file in the Yoast SEO Tools → File editor section.

 A robots.txt file consists of one or more blocks of directives, each starting with a user-agent line.
 The “user-agent” is the name of the specific spider it addresses.
-You can either have one block for all search engines, using a wildcard for the user-agent, or particular blocks for particular search engines.
+You can have one block for all search engines, using a wildcard for the user-agent, or particular blocks for particular search engines.
 A search engine spider will always pick the block that best matches its name.

 These blocks look like this (don’t be scared, we’ll explain below):